 FMCSA has authority under 49 U.S.C.
-31133(a)(8) and 31149(c)(1)(E) to require MEs on the National Registry to record and retain the results of physical qualification examinations of CMV drivers and to require frequent reporting of the information contained on all MECs they issue.
+31133(a)(8) and 31149(c)(1)(E) to require MEs on the National Registry to record and retain the results of the medical examinations of CMV drivers and to require frequent reporting of the information contained on all MECs they issue.
 Section 31133(a)(8) gives the Agency broad administrative powers (specifically "to prescribe recordkeeping and reporting requirements") to assist in ensuring motor carrier safety.
-Section 31149(c)(1)(E) also authorizes a requirement for electronic reporting of certain specific information by MEs, including applicant names and numerical identifiers as determined by the FMCSA Administrator.
+[Sen. Report No. 98-424 at 9 (May 2, 1984)].
+Section 31149(c)(1)(E) authorizes a requirement for electronic reporting of certain specific information by MEs, including applicant names and numerical identifiers as determined by the FMCSA Administrator.
 Section 31149(c)(1)(E) sets minimum monthly reporting requirements for MEs and does not preclude the exercise by the Agency of its broad authority under § 31133(a)(8) to require more frequent and more inclusive reports.
-17 In addition to the general rulemaking authority in 49 U.S.C.
+13 In addition to the general rulemaking authority in 49 U.S.C.
 31136(a), the Secretary of Transportation is specifically authorized by section 31149(e) to "issue such regulations as may be necessary to carry out this section."
 Authority to implement these various statutory provisions has been delegated to the Administrator of FMCSA [49 CFR 1.87(f)].

+Medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) for all CMV drivers is electronically transmitted from the National Registry to the SDLAs.
 Under 49 U.S.C.
-31136(e) and §31315, FMCSA may grant an exemption from the Federal Motor Carrier Safety Regulations for a five-year period if it finds "such exemption would likely achieve a level of safety that is equivalent to or greater than the level that would be achieved absent such exemption."
-However, FMCSA issues medical exemptions for a maximum of two years to align with the driver's medical certification.
-A medical variance (exemptions, SPE certificates, and grandfathered exemptions) is issued by FMCSA to a driver who would otherwise not meet the physical qualification standards in 49 CFR 391.41(b).
-Beginning June 22, 2021, medical variance information (exemptions, SPE certificates, and grandfathered exemptions) for all CMV drivers will be electronically transmitted from the National Registry to the SDLAs.
-Therefore, the medical variance information originates with FMCSA who will electronically transmit this medical variance information for all CMV drivers from the National Registry to the appropriate SDLAs whenever FMCSA issues, renews, or rescinds a medical variance.
-SDLAs will be required to update CDLIS driver records each business day with medical variance information transmitted from FMCSA for CDL and CLP drivers.
-This will allow the most current information about the medical status of CDL drivers to be available promptly and accurately.
-Transmission of this information will also allow authorized State and Federal enforcement officials to be able to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC, and the medical variance information to include the issued and expiration dates.
+31136(e) and §31315, FMCSA may grant an exemption from the Federal Motor Carrier Safety Regulations for a two-year period if it finds "such exemption would likely achieve a level of safety that is equivalent to or greater than the level that would be achieved absent such exemption."
+A medical variance (exemptions, skills performance evaluation certificates and grandfathered exemptions) is issued by FMCSA to a driver who would otherwise not meet the physical qualification standards in 49 CFR 391.41(b).
+Therefore, the medical variance information originates with FMCSA who electronically transmits this medical variance information for all CMV drivers from the National Registry to the appropriate SDLAs whenever FMCSA issues, renews, or rescinds a medical variance.
+SDLAs are required to update CDLIS driver records each business day with medical variance information transmitted from FMCSA for CDL and CLP drivers.
+This allows the most current information about the medical status of CDL drivers to be available promptly and accurately.
+Transmission of this information also allows authorized State and Federal enforcement officials to be able to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC, and the medical variance information to include the issued and expiration dates.

-17 The provisions of § 31149(c)(1)(E) have been amended by § 32302(c)(1)(A) of Moving Ahead for Progress in the 21st Century, Pub.
+13 The provisions of § 31149(c)(1)(E) have been amended by § 32302(c)(1)(A) of Moving Ahead for Progress in the 21st Century, Pub.
 L. 112-141, 126 Stat.
 405 (July 6, 2012) ("MAP-21").